diegoferesin/cse210-02/README.md

 responsibilities: number of cards int (ramdom card from 1 to 13)
 behaviors: display ramdom card (show random card from 1 to 13)

+## Authors

+---
+- Diego Feresin (diegoferesin@gmail.com) - UML Diagrams and github adminitrator
+- Emma Lund (lun21010@byui.edu) - create the Class and the methods for each class
+- Nestor Rivera (riv21007@byui.edu) - Responsabilities and behaviors for each class
+- Juan Castellani (cas22009@byui.edu) - main file to run the game and verify the classes functionability
+- Kennette Guevara (rod21023@byui.edu) - visually apealing enhancements, validate inputs